shoprunback/prestashop-module/README.md

 ### Setup

-You'll need to setup a local server in order to install Prestashop.
+You will need to setup a local server in order to install Prestashop.

 To setup a local server on your machine :
 - Linux : https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu